The AI Race

 That being said, FUD only works because the default path is to preserve the risky product; it would be ineffective if the default strategy was instead to wait for scientific consensus to declare the product safe.

-To avoid this, the industry playbook recommends encouraging self-regulation.
+To avoid this, the industry playbook encourages self-regulation.
 If the industry must regulate itself, then it cannot act until something bad happens, and then when it happens they actively FUD to outrun regulation forever.

 Facebook has followed this playbook, repeatedly pushing against government regulation, as demonstrated in their interactions with the European Commission in 2017 (emphasis ours):